Tech stocks tumble, taking down Nasdaq

-NEW YORK Technology stocks sold off sharply on Friday, wounding the Nasdaq and holding down other major Wall Street indexes, which had touched record highs earlier in the session.
+NEW YORK (Reuters) - Technology stocks sold off sharply on Friday, wounding the Nasdaq and holding down other major Wall Street indexes, which had touched record highs earlier in the session.

 The technology sector .SPLRCT, which had soared this year and led the market's rally, dropped 2.7 percent, pulling back from steeper declines in the session.